-Hiking Washington’s History reveals the stories embedded in Washington’s landscape: 40 historic trails from Cape Flattery to the Blue Mountains; day hikes on the Duwamish and Spokane rivers; backpacking on a 2000-year-old trail; climbs to mountain lookouts; Indian trails and wagon roads through Cascade passes; rail-trails crossing the state; expeditions through the Olympic Mountains.
+Hiking Washington’s History reveals the stories embedded in Washington’s landscape: more than 40 historic trails from Cape Flattery to the Blue Mountains; backpacking on a 2000-year-old trail; climbs to mountain lookouts; Native American trails and wagon roads through Cascade passes; rail-trails crossing the state; expeditions through the Olympic Mountains; day hikes near Seattle, Bellevue, and Spokane.

 “Your Hiking Washington’s History book is perfect for these times when so many of us are incarcerated by the pandemic or afraid to travel.
 The book is not only a fascinating and educational read, but a great escape, too.
 Don’t even need to go those places, your stories and the photos and maps are so good.
 But now I really want to go to Cape Disappointment.
 And if I’ve already been somewhere that you wrote about, like Lake Ozette, I didn’t realize the rich history that’s there,” Bill Kossen, Seattle historian and journalist.